ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Mostly sunny.
 High near 92, with temperatures falling to around 88 in the afternoon.
          Heat index values as high as 105.
-East wind 9 to 13 mph.
+Southeast wind around 10 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">